-(2) At the beginning of a project, agreements should be made governing access to the resulting data, artefacts and results as well as their usage.
+(2) At the start of the project, agreements should be made governing and documenting access to the resulting results, data and artefacts as well as the rights of use to resulting research data and research results.

-(3) Members and associates of the university entitled to carry out research cannot waive their rights to the results of their research in advance (in the sense of patent exploitation or similar economic exploitation).
+(3) Members and associates of the university entitled to conduct research cannot waive their rights to the results of their research in advance (in the sense of patent exploitation or similar economic exploitation).
 Such obligations are void.

-9 Preservation of primary data and documentation requirements
+Preservation of primary data and documentation requirements